yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Ideal performance would require many different conditions in order to
 happen:

-* Early delivery - Content delivery needs to happen as soon as possible.
+* Early delivery - Content delivery needs to start as soon as possible.
 * Priorities - Critical content is delivered before less-critical one.
 * Full bandwidth pipe - The network bandwidth must be 100% used at all times until no content delivery is required.